Provides housing, hospitality services and personal care services for adults who can live independently.

 You may be eligible if you:

-If couples wish to move into an assisted living residence, only one member needs to meet the eligibility requirements for both to move in together.
+- If you are a couple who wish to move into an assisted living residence, only one member needs to meet the eligibility requirements for both to move in together.

 Assisted living is not an option for those who: